hughiephan/code-snippet/machine-learning/README.md

 # Note
-- Bert is suitable for many machine learning techniques
+- Bert is suitable for many Natural Language Processing tasks